 The north side of the island features the tallest sea cliffs in the world, towering 3,000-4,000 feet above the Pacific Ocean.
 Also on the north side is Kalaupapa, home of Father Damien and the infamous Molokai leper colony of the late 19th and early 20th centuries.

 The Molokai Reef

 The bonefish on Molokai are big, fast, and extremely powerful.
 These fish average 6-8 pounds, with many fish exceeding 10 pounds.
 If you've never hooked a bonefish on a fly rod, hold on because things can get crazy in a hurry.
 It's common for Molokai bonefish to peel off well over 100 yards of line and backing during their initial run.

 With the reef line extending one-half to three-quarters of a mile out from the shoreline, the amount of fishable water and the size of the Molokai fishery is substantial.

 Native Molokai Guide

 Fly anglers who've experienced bonefishing in the Caribbean will find Molokai bonefishing a bit different.
-Instead of encountering frequent schools of smaller fish, on the Molokai flats, you'll primarily be hunting and casting to a single large cruising bonefish, with the occasional double or triple.
+Instead of encountering frequent schools of smaller fish, on the Molokai flats you'll primarily be hunting and casting to a single large cruising or tailing bonefish, with the occasional double or triple.

 While a number of outfitters offer bonefish guiding services on Molokai, Joe Kalima is the only native Molokai guide.
-Joe was born and grew up on Molokai, and today, he lives with his family on the southeastern shore of the island, right on the Molokai reef that he loves and fishes.
+Joe was born and grew up on Molokai, and today lives with his family on the southeastern shore of the island, right on the Molokai Reef that he loves and fishes.